kcavinash/Adevops/README.md

 # Adevops
 training
-This is a test training file
+This is a test training file.